The Credit Union Difference

 Who owns and runs a Credit Union?

 Each member of the credit union is an owner of the business and controls it in a “one member one vote” democratic structure.
 A credit union will have a Board of Governors/Directors elected by the membership to oversee performance and guide the strategic direction of the business.
 The Board are volunteers and do not get paid for their work.
 In small credit unions, the Board (perhaps in conjunction with other volunteers) also run the business, whereas the largest credit unions have professional staff to do that and the Board take an overseeing / strategic role.
 In between, different sized credit unions will have a mix of roles and responsibilities appropriate to their size.
+Find out about how to join our Board of Directors here.

 Why are Credit Unions ethical?